little-world/rust-course/src/21-async-io-patterns.md

 # Async I/O Patterns
-This chapter explores async I/O patterns using Tokio—handling thousands of concurrent connections, buffered streams, backpressure, connection pooling, and timeouts.
+This chapter explores async I/O patterns using Tokio.
+Handling thousands of concurrent connections, buffered streams, backpressure, connection pooling, and timeouts.
 Async I/O allows one thread to manage thousands of operations by yielding when blocked, solving the C10K problem.

 ## Pattern 1: Tokio File and Network I/O